shellytang/react-redux-app/README.md

 * Clone the repository
 * Install dependencies by running `npm i`
-* Run app with npm starter
+* Run app with `npm start`
-* View app in broswer at http://localhost:8080
+* View app in browser at http://localhost:8080

 ## Resources

 This app was created as part of a [Udemy tutorial](https://www.udemy.com/react-redux/).
 The boilerplate for this project is [here](https://github.com/StephenGrider/ReduxSimpleStarter.git).